The State of Victoria owns a number of sought-after telecommunication sites across Victoria, Australia.

 Level 5 – Build completion and inspection

-Upon your advice of build completion, ESTA will arrange for a joint site inspection to verify installation according to the approved Level 2 design.
-You agree to work with ESTA and rectify non-conformances or variations to the drawings and Licence Agreement promptly.
+Upon your advice of build completion, Triple Zero Victoria will arrange for a joint site inspection to verify installation according to the approved Level 2 design.
+You agree to work with Triple Zero Victoria and rectify non-conformances or variations to the drawings and Licence Agreement promptly.

 You will be required to submit all agreed documentation and specifications for equipment as installed.